Have you noticed your gums looking red, puffy, or tender lately?

-Have you noticed your gums looking red, puffy, or tender lately?
-Swollen gums are never something to ignore.
-While sometimes the cause can be simple—like food particles stuck between your teeth—persistent swelling is usually your body’s way of telling you that something isn’t right.
+Swollen gums (Gingival edema) are a primary clinical indicator of localized periodontal pathology or a systemic inflammatory response.
+While sometimes the cause can be simple, like food particles stuck between your teeth, persistent swelling is usually your body’s way of telling you that something isn’t right.

 Most often, swollen gums are connected to gingivitis, the first stage of gum disease.
 This happens when plaque and bacteria irritate the soft tissue around your teeth.
 But swelling can also come from other causes, such as vitamin deficiencies, hormonal changes, medication side effects, or even stress.